plnich19/car-rental-project/README.md

 # car-rental-project
-Car Rental Project for ITS332 (Database)
+Carry is a project about car rental system developed for ITS332 (Database and Database Lab)